-- Frostbite is a clinical entity in which extremities, digits, and appendages undergo freezing damage due to unintentional exposure to environmental cold.
+- Frostbite is a clinical entity in which extremities, digits, and appendages undergo freezing damage due to exposure to environmental cold.
 Once in a safe environment where the potential for re-freezing is minimal, the current standard of care for acute frostbite is the rapid rewarming of the affected body part, using a circulating warm water bath targeted to 37-39°C. There is no current "best" modality to warm and circulate the water.
 Depending on resources, this may be difficult and time consuming.
 In the field, water can be heated over a fire and added to a water bath.
 If heated water is present, hot tap water can be incrementally added to a water bath to achieve and maintain the targeted temperature.
 In the ED, some have advocated for placing the frostbitten hand or foot in a sink with running hot water and a thermometer in the sink to detect temperature.
 These methods are difficult at best, and may be dangerous in that they either do not maintain the water at the targeted temperature, or burn the frostbitten and often insensate extremity.
 An inexpensive, small, and transportable device that could reliably heat and circulate the water would decrease provider effort and optimize the water bath to the targeted temperature range.
-In remote locations where electricity is present but not hot water, a portable heating device would drastically improve care. - This modality is novel and has not been used in the clinical setting, to our knowledge.
-In early 2020, a study was published investigating the in vitro use of sous vide devices in creating circulating warm water baths for the rewarming of frozen pigs feet.
-In this study, the sous vide device maintained the water bath at a constant 40°C for 30 minutes and resulted in the rewarming of the pig foot from frozen to pliable.
+In remote locations where electricity is present but not reliably hot water, a portable heating device would drastically improve care. - This modality is novel, and to our knowledge, has only been used clinically by our research group.
+In early 2020, a study was published investigating the in vitro use of SVDs in creating circulating warm water baths for the rewarming of frozen pigs' feet.
+In this study, the SVD maintained the water bath at a constant 40°C for 30 minutes and resulted in the rewarming of the pig foot from frozen to pliable.
 The sous vide modality was compared against and outperformed manual water exchanges.
+To test this clinically, we completed a pilot study in 2021 and successfully treated acute frostbite in the ED.

-PROTOCOL TITLE: Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities
+PROTOCOL TITLE: Assessment of Sous Vide Water Baths for Acute Rewarming of Frostbitten Extremities.

-- Fiutko A, Foreman C, Mycyk M, Weber J. A novel approach to rapid rewarming of a frostbitten extremity: The sous vide method.
+- Daniel NJ, Storn JM, Elder JH, Chevalier JI, Weinberg NE.
+Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities.
 Am J Emerg Med.
-2020;38(3):463-465. - This study will be the first documented use of sous vide rewarming (SVR) in the clinical setting.
-Demonstration of the efficacy of using this method will provide the foundation for further study of SVR as a rapid, reliable, and portable modality for treating acute frostbite.
+2021.
+DOI: <https://doi.org/10.1016/j.ajem.2021.12.026> - Fiutko A, Foreman C, Mycyk M, Weber J. A novel approach to rapid rewarming of a frostbitten extremity: The sous vide method.
+Am J Emerg Med.
+2020;38(3):463-465. - This study will expand on the first documented use of sous vide rewarming (SVR) in the clinical setting and support proof of concept.
+Increased patient numbers will demonstrate the efficacy of using this method will provide the foundation for further study of SVR as a rapid, reliable, and portable modality for treating acute frostbite.